Specials

 Part of the picture

 The queen has one.
 The Dalai Lama has one.
-And Flims Laax Falera has one: a personal photographer.
+And Flims Laax has one: a personal photographer.

 Flims resident Gaudenz Danuser can capture the landscape inside a rectangle and yet still retain its scope and grandeur.